NicLandajo/comfyui-preview-image-monitor/README.md

 - We also encourage you to read the "welcome to PreviewImageMonitorPro for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.

-  Note on OS: This custom node has been tested on Windows 10 environment only.
+ ⊞ Note on OS: This custom node has been tested on Windows 10 environment only ⊞

 #
 Documentation: Written tutorial included.